jeffpalmeri/ce-webpack/README.md

   'src/variants/quiz/cool-quiz-2.html': { filename: 'quiz-2', chunks: ['cool-quiz-2'] },
 }

+/*
-const FAVICON = path.join(process.cwd(), 'src', 'img', 'favicon.ico');
+ * The favicon is required, use the path to the favicon.ico */ const FAVICON = path.join(process.cwd(), 'src', 'img', 'favicon.ico');

 /**
- * Same structure as htmls, with the notation that inline must be set to `true`.
+ * For inline files that have logic embed, we use an array named INLINE.
+ * It requires to be an array but it can be empty.
  */
-const INLINE = {
+const INLINE = [
-  'test/inline/inline': { filename: 'my-inline-file', chunks: ['inline-js'], inline: true },
+  { filename: 'my-inline-file', chunks: ['inline-js'] },
-};
+];

+/*
+ * Pptional, but highly needed if we use assets in our project.
+ */
 const COPY_ARRAY = [];

 COPY_ARRAY.push({